EternityForest/THUNDERWARS/README.md

 This also allows one to immediately get started on things as soon as they write them down.

 Due to the peak-end rule[^10], we expect a better perceived experience if easier or more pleasant things are kept near the end.

+## RITES OF WATCH

+These actions introduce controlled friction, novelty, and continuity at points where human attention predictably fails.

+They exist not to accomplish work, but to maintain awareness, discipline, and continuity across time transitions.

+They are intentionally small, observable, and partly arbitrary.
+They must not directly accomplish or optimize anything, but they may be connected to something you wish to become more aware of or notice more.

+### Types

+Your ritual set must include at least one action from each class, and should ideally contain three or four items.

+#### Variable Action (Attention Test)
+Purpose: Prevent autopilot, force presence

+Rule:
+* Must vary day to day
+* Must always involve doing something (not checking)
+* Done at DAWN BRIEFING or DUSK WATCH

+Examples:

+* Write down the current weather in one sentence
+* Sketch a quick symbol representing the day
+* Note the moon phase or daylight condition
+* Draw one line or mark in a log
+* Record one sensory observation (sound, smell, temperature)

+This action confirms that you are awake, not just compliant.

+#### Constant Action (Consistency Test)

+Purpose: Build tolerance for repetition and boredom

+Rule:
+* Must be the same every time
+* Must never be optimized or skipped
+* Should feel slightly redundant

+Examples:

+* Place a specific token in the same location at DAWN BRIEFING, remove it at DUSK WATCH
+* Flip or rotate an object at DUSK and DAWN
+* Light (or extinguish) the same lamp
+* Straighten one designated object
+* Touch a marked surface or emblem
+* Say or read the same short line
+* Make the bed

+This action confirms you can maintain order even when nothing is new.

+#### Optional Diagnostic
+Purpose: Reveal fatigue, resistance, or drift

+Rule:
+* Chosen deliberately
+* May rotate weekly or seasonally

+Examples:
+* Brief posture check or stretch
+* One slow breath cycle
+* One line written by hand
+* Aligning a small object precisely
+* Standing still for ten seconds
+* If this action feels unusually difficult, that information matters

+### Rules of Substitution

+Actions may be swapped, but:

+* Both required classes must always be present
+* Changes should be infrequent (weekly or monthly, not daily)
+* If an action becomes invisible or forgettable, it must be replaced

+### Rules of Failure

+Forgetting an action is not a moral failure
+It is a diagnostic signal

+If a rite is missed:

+* Do not redo the entire sequence
+* Do not add penalties
+* Simply note the miss and continue
+* The ritual exists to detect loss of presence, not to punish it.